jameshyojaelee/CRISPR-studio/README.md

 ## Troubleshooting & FAQ

 - **`pybind11` / compiler errors during native build** – ensure platform prerequisites are installed (see above).
 For macOS, run `xcode-select --install` and `brew install cmake ninja rustup`.
 On Windows, use an MSVC developer command prompt when executing build commands.
+- **"Quality control checks failed" message** – the pipeline now stops early when any QC metric reaches CRITICAL severity.
+Inspect the CLI output (or `qc_metrics.json`) for guide detection, replicate correlation, or coverage issues, address them, and rerun the pipeline.
 - **MAGeCK succeeds but native RRA import fails** – confirm `maturin develop --manifest-path rust/Cargo.toml` completed successfully and `pip show crispr_native_rust` lists the extension.
 Set `CRISPR_STUDIO_FORCE_PYTHON=1` to continue with the Python fallback while debugging.
 - **Native enrichment returns empty results** – verify the requested libraries exist (`native_demo` ships with the repo) and that significant genes overlap the gene sets.
 Use `--use-native-enrichment --enrichr-libraries native_demo` for the bundled demo.
 - **Disable native features temporarily** – set `CRISPR_STUDIO_FORCE_PYTHON=1` or remove `BUILD_NATIVE=1` from Docker builds.
 - **Where do profiling artefacts go?** – scripts write to `artifacts/` (ignored by git).
 Clear the directory when sharing the project to keep the repository lean.
+- **API requests return 401** – set `API_KEY` in `.env`/environment and include `X-API-Key` with each request.
+Without an API key the service allows unauthenticated access (prototype mode).
+- **Sample report bundle missing in the UI** – run `make build-report` to regenerate `artifacts/sample_report/` before downloading from the Dash Reporting Studio tab.

 ## Documentation
 - `docs/overview.md` – positioning memo and market context for the product build.